PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 input from that in-memory dictionary.
 The unchanged inner guard stores the complete second result when it already reconciles.
 No complete-only key can trigger the second scan.

+The preceding final mixed-singleton Concat owner counts every successfully applied adapter/rewire plan and performs pruning plus optional layout-state sync only after a positive count.
+All zero-result paths are true ModelIR no-ops.
+Strict characterization preserves its single-counter guard and requires a stable two-key `_final_mixed_singleton_concat_static_shape_stats` value that receives the opt-in complete reconciliation result only inside that guard.
+The following placeholder-MatMul block remains adjacent.